bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 3°
-- Mostly Clear
+- Partly Cloudy
-- 73% humidity
+- 72% humidity
-- 10 mph wind
+- 11 mph wind
-- 29% cloud cover
+- 58% cloud cover
-- 39 AQI 🟩
+- 40 AQI 🟩
 - About 10.6 inches of snow on the ground
-- 0.11 inches of rain and 1.55 inches of snow in the past 24 hours
+- 0.09 inches of rain and 1.35 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>